MileHacker Logo

 Hailing & Fares

-• Greenboro Boro Taxis serve outer boroughs and northern Manhattan.
+• Greenboro Boro Taxis serve outer boroughs and the northern region of Manhattan.

 • Surcharges for late-night trips and Manhattan congestion apply.